tsfahmd01/tsfahmd01/README.md

 </div>

 I’m a cybersecurity professional and researcher focused on turning curiosity and controlled risk into stronger, more resilient environments.
-I operate across the full security spectrum, crafting offensive vectors, implementing defensive protections, researching AI-driven security paradigms, and ensuring structural compliance.
-Having earned the **eJPT certification**, I actively participate in CTFs and research to polish my methodologies, audit systems, and harden distributed architectures.
+I operate across the full security spectrum, crafting offensive vectors, implementing defensive protections, researching AI-driven security paradigms and ensuring structural compliance.
+Having earned the **eJPT certification**, I actively participate in CTFs and research to polish my methodologies, audit systems and harden distributed architectures.

 When I'm not in front of the terminal, I'm outdoors exploring trails and birdwatching with my buddies.
-I'm not just an average observer — ask me about **ecology, taxonomy and ferality**, and you'll see my eyes light up.
+I'm not just an average observer... ask me about **ecology, taxonomy and ferality**, and you'll see my eyes light up.

 Be it system security or understanding natural ecological systems, I dive deep.
-This persistent drive keeps my **situational awareness sharp and my patience steady** — essential traits I bring into every assessment, research project, and audit.
+This persistent drive keeps my **situational awareness sharp and my patience steady** — essential traits I bring into every assessment, research project and audit.

 ---